philippebaron4152/APC523-Final-Project/lammps/doc/src/Run_basics.rst

 ========================

 LAMMPS is run from the command line, reading commands from a file via the -in command line flag, or from standard input.
-Using the "-in in.file" variant is recommended (see note below).
-The name of the LAMMPS executable is either ``lmp`` or ``lmp_<machine>`` with `<machine>` being the machine string used when compiling LAMMPS.
-This is required when compiling LAMMPS with the traditional build system (e.g. with ``make mpi``), but optional when using CMake to configure and build LAMMPS:
+Using the "-in in.file" variant is recommended:

 .. code-block:: bash

-   lmp_serial -in in.file
+   $ lmp_serial -in in.file
-   lmp_serial < in.file
+   $ lmp_serial < in.file
-   lmp -in in.file
-   lmp < in.file
-   /path/to/lammps/src/lmp_serial -i in.file
+   $ /path/to/lammps/src/lmp_serial -i in.file
-   mpirun -np 4 lmp_mpi -in in.file
+   $ mpirun -np 4 lmp_mpi -in in.file
-   mpiexec -np 4 lmp -in in.file
-   mpirun -np 8 /path/to/lammps/src/lmp_mpi -in in.file
+   $ mpirun -np 8 /path/to/lammps/src/lmp_mpi -in in.file
-   mpiexec -n 6 /usr/local/bin/lmp -in in.file
+   $ mpirun -np 6 /usr/local/bin/lmp -in in.file

 You normally run the LAMMPS command in the directory where your input script is located.
 That is also where output files are produced by